LLLBK/AI-Debate-Test2/README.md

 ```

 ### Debaters
 1. Use `host_service/debater_api.py` as the reference implementation.
-It shows how to read the debate context, build a message list, and call OpenAI chat models.
+It shows how to read the debate context, build a message list, and call DeepSeek chat models.
-2. To create a new persona, copy the module, adjust `SYSTEM_PROMPT`, change provider-specific environment variables (`OPENAI_API_URL`, `OPENAI_MODEL`, etc.), and expose it with a FastAPI `@app.post("/<persona>/respond")` route.
+2. To create a new persona, copy the module, adjust `SYSTEM_PROMPT`, change provider-specific environment variables (`DEEPSEEK_API_URL`, `DEEPSEEK_MODEL`, etc.), and expose it with a FastAPI `@app.post("/<persona>/respond")` route.
 3. Deploy each debater service behind its own port or host.
 Register the endpoint URL in the UI or in the `/api/debate/start` payload.

 ### Host